oasci-sc2/thescientific.cc/content/docs/strategic-plan/situation/research.md

 Research training has relied heavily on a singular mentor-mentee relationship, where a student works closely with a faculty advisor to develop expertise in a specific research area.
 While this model has its merits, it may not fully address the multifaceted nature of contemporary research and the broader professional skills necessary for success beyond academia.

-PhD students would benefit from a more holistic mentorship approach, where they receive guidance and support from multiple mentors, each focusing on different aspects of their development.
+A holistic mentorship approach, where students receive guidance and support from multiple mentors, each focusing on different aspects of their development, would greatly benefit their growth as researchers and professionals.
-For instance, having one mentor dedicated to their research area can provide the necessary depth of knowledge and technical expertise.
+While having a primary mentor dedicated to their specific research area provides the necessary depth of knowledge and technical expertise, complementary mentorship focused on broad skills training, communication, and career development is equally crucial.
-However, complementing this with mentors who focus on broad skills training, communication, and career development can help students acquire the transferable skills and adaptability needed to thrive in diverse professional settings.
+This multifaceted approach helps students acquire transferable skills and adaptability, enabling them to thrive in diverse professional settings and navigate the complex challenges of the modern research landscape.

-While the committee system is intended to provide students with a diverse range of expertise and guidance, the reality is that committee members often have numerous competing time commitments, which can limit their ability to offer comprehensive and consistent mentorship.
+A thesis committee system is intended to provide graduate students with a diverse range of expertise and guidance.
+However, the reality is that committee members often have numerous competing time commitments which limit their ability to offer comprehensive and consistent mentorship.
 As a result, students may find that their interactions with committee members are limited to formal meetings and milestone events, such as proposal defenses and annual progress reviews.
 While these interactions are valuable, they may not provide the ongoing, in-depth guidance and feedback that students need to navigate the complexities of their research projects and develop the skills necessary for success in their chosen careers.

 This multi-mentor approach acknowledges that the path to success in today's world is dynamic and that students need exposure to various perspectives, experiences, and skill sets.
 By having mentors with different backgrounds and expertise, students can better understand the interconnectedness of various disciplines and the importance of collaboration in solving complex problems.

-Moreover, the traditional hierarchical mentorship model may need to fully align with the realities of the modern scientific and technological landscape.
+Furthermore, the traditional hierarchical mentorship model may need to fully align with the realities of the modern scientific and technological landscape.
 As research becomes increasingly collaborative, cross-disciplinary, and project-based, students must develop the skills to work effectively in teams, communicate across disciplinary boundaries, and adapt to rapidly evolving technologies and methodologies.

 ## Navigating the Demand for Computational Expertise